This page describes how to install and upgrade Allsky.

 mv allsky allsky-OLD

-2. To save the old version but not use it:
+2. To archive the old version but not use it:

 mv allsky allsky-SAVED

-At some point you'll want to delete the SAVED version so it doesn't use disk space.
+At some point you'll want to delete the allsky-SAVED directory to free up its disk space.

 3. To delete the old version - only select this option if you're sure you don't want any saved images, darks, and configuration settings: